 In a normal year – when every plant is running at normal rates – these facilities make about 44 million tons of distillers’ grains annually.
 With nearly 66% of production either idled or reduced, that adds up to a significant amount of feed lost.

-In Kimball, Minnesota, Schiefelbein Farms was thrown for a loop when it was notified that one-third of its feed would no long be available – effective immediately.
+In Kimball, Minnesota, Schiefelbein Farms was thrown for a loop earlier this year when it was notified that one-third of its feed would no long be available – effective immediately.

-Bushmills Ethanol, where the family sells its corn at around 75% of its value in return for wet cakes, is reducing ethanol production and will only be producing dried distillers’ grains for the time being.
+Bushmills Ethanol, where the family sells its corn at around 75% of its value in return for wet cakes, was planning to reduce ethanol production and would only be producing dried distillers’ grains for the time being.
 A cooperative made up of about 400 farmers/member owners, the dry mill plant began running in late December 2005.
 Today, it produces 65 million gallons of ethanol per year.

 As the fourth-largest ethanol producer in the U.S., Minnesota is home to 20 ethanol plants that produce over 1.4 billion gallons of ethanol annually.
 Seven plants have idled operation and another six have slowed production since the beginning of March 2020, according to RFA.